AngelCampos/Pathifier-Tool-Kit/README.md

 This script works directly with the results of the "Run_Pathifier.R" scritp and the stand-alone version of Pathifier (See additional notes).

-"Heatmap_4_Pathifier.R" Output file using EXAMPLE_DATA
+Note: Must be sourced in the directory where the following files are:
+"pathways.txt", "PDS.RData"

+Output preview (using EXAMPLE_DATA)
 ![alt text][heatmap]

-Must be sourced in the directory where the following files are:
-"pathways.txt", "PDS.RData"

 ---
 ### Additional notes: